HEnquist/realfft/README.md

 To view, open `target/criterion/report/index.html` in a browser.

 ### Example
-Transform a vector, and then inverse transform the result.
+Transform a signal, and then inverse transform the result.
 ```rust
 use realfft::RealFftPlanner;
 use rustfft::num_complex::Complex;